Contemporary Accounts

 Soldier's Pocket Diary

-Small pocket diaries just like these were given out to all front line troops during the First World War.
-Soldiers often used these to keep track of the weather, their daily activities, and who they received letters/parcels from.
+Small pocket diaries just like these were prized by front-line troops during the First World War.
+Soldiers often used these to keep track of the weather, their daily activities, and who had sent them letters and parcels.
+In some diaries there are small photographs, pressed flowers, and even a real preserved butterfly.

-Royal Canadian Army Medical Corps Parade
+The Royal Canadian Army Medical Corps on parade

 Blackout Programme